FavourQueue: a Parameterless Active Queue Management to Speed Up Short TCP Flows (and others too!): Conclusion

 \section{Conclusion}

-In this paper, we investigate a solution to accelerate short TCP flows.
-The main advantages of the proposed AQM is that FavourQueue is stateless; does not require any modification inside TCP; can be used over a best effort network; does not request to be completely deployed over an Internet path.
+In this paper, we investigate an AQM solution to accelerate short TCP flows.
+The main advantages of FavorQueue is to be stateless; does not require any modification inside TCP; can be used over a best effort network; does not need to be completely deployed over an Internet path.
 Indeed, a partial deployment could only be done over routers from an Internet service provider or over a specific AS.

-We drive several simulation scenarios showing that the drop ratio decreases for all flow length, thus decreasing their latency.
-FavourQueue significantly improves the performance of short TCP traffic in terms of transfer delay.
+We drive several simulation scenarios showing that the drop ratio decreases for all flow lengths, thus decreasing their latency.
+FavorQueue significantly improves the performance of short TCP traffic in terms of transfer delay.
 The main reasons are that this mechanism strongly reduces the loss of a retransmitted packet triggered by an RTO and improves the connection establishment delay.
-Although FavourQueue targets short TCP performance, results show that by protecting retransmitted packets, the latency of the whole traffic and particularly non-opportunistic flows, is improved.
+Although FavorQueue targets short TCP flows' performance, results show that by protecting retransmitted packets, the latency of the whole traffic and particularly non-opportunistic flows, is improved.

-In a future work, we aim at investigating FavourQueue with rate-based transport protocols such as TFRC in order to verify whether we would benefit similar properties and with delay-based TCP protocol variants (such as TCP Vegas and TCP Compound) that should intuitively take large benefit of such AQM.
-We also expect to enable ECN support in FavourQueue.
+In a future work, we aim at investigating FavorQueue with rate-based transport protocols such as TFRC in order to verify whether we would benefit similar properties and with delay-based TCP protocol variants (such as TCP Vegas and TCP Compound) that should intuitively take large benefit of such AQM.
+We also expect to enable ECN support in FavorQueue.